skovy/skovy.dev/content/blog/decoupling-component-style-from-semantic-meaning/index.md

 //  <Button" as="a">Click me!</Button>
 ```

-This can work for simple cases, but we'll cover a few reasons why it can be
+This can work for simple cases, but we'll cover a few reasons _(accessibility
-preferable to make it required.
+and type-safety)_ why it can be preferable to make it required.

 ## Advantages